 While there are a lot of tips that could be used, like don’t make jokes, or don’t offer advice, you should remember that you know the person well.
 So where one person might need you to be super serious and silently listen, another might require you to make a joke that helps lift the mood.

 Helping people through tough times is a lot about giving some love, making a safe space, and just listening.
-The more often you help people out, the more happiness and love your spreading – and who doesn’t want to see more of that in the world?
+The more often you help people out, the more happiness and love you spread – and who doesn’t want to see more of that in the world?